- June 30, 2016

 Tip #6: Update, Update, Update

-As mentioned, the power of updating your patients routinely can help improve patient satisfaction scores.
+As mentioned, the power of updating your patients routinely can help improve patient satisfaction in health care scores.
 Check on people waiting for test results, update on any delays or issues, and make communication a top priority.
 These will go a long way with your patients.

 Tip #7: Be Friendly